bringyourownideas/silverstripe-maintenance/README.md

 ### Installation

-Run the following commands to install the package including both suggestions and queuedjobs:
+Run the following commands to install the package including all suggestions:

 ```
+# install the packages
 composer require friendsofsilverstripe/silverstripe-maintenance dev-master
 composer require spekulatius/silverstripe-composer-security-checker dev-master
 composer require spekulatius/silverstripe-composer-update-checker dev-master
 composer require spekulatius/silverstripe-composer-versions dev-master

+# schedule the population of the data
+php ./framework/cli-script.php dev/build

+# run the queuedjobs
+php ./framework/cli-script.php dev/tasks/ProcessJobQueueTask
+php ./framework/cli-script.php dev/tasks/ProcessJobQueueTask
+php ./framework/cli-script.php dev/tasks/ProcessJobQueueTask
 ```

 and run dev/build. *If you don't want to install all packages adjust the command above.*

 ## Usage

-First you need to run the tasks to update the information.
-To do this run the following tasks:

-* www.mysite.com/dev/tasks/CheckComposerSecurityTask
-* www.mysite.com/dev/tasks/CheckComposerUpdatesTask

 In the admin section of your SilverStripe website you should see a Maintenance section now.
 Click on this to view the available information. *You are required to have admin access to view this information.*

 ### Scheduling of updates

 You can schedule updates using the queuedjobs module.
 Click on either 'Composer Security Vulnerability' or 'Composer Update' and scroll to the bottom of the page.
 There you find a simple form which allows you to define an interval for your automatic updates.
+Furthermore the update will automatically scheduled on dev/build.

 ## Future ideas/development